rubocode/frontier.nvim/doc/design/colors.md

 _profiles_ and the _highlights_.
-We can still define the local custom color palette for a theme in terms of the available global defaults in tandem with the standard _xterm256_ directly.
+We can still define the local custom color palette for a theme in terms of the available global defaults in tandem with the standard _xterm256_ definitions.
 But, we avoid using them directly in the the _archetype_.
-The mappings depend solely on the aesthetic choices in the specific palette chosen for the theme.
+It is a cleaner options for the archetype to depend solely on the aesthetic choices in the specific palette chosen for the theme.

 This allows the color abstraction to evolve naturally to accomodate the distinctions chosen to be made visible in